-The snow ice cream recipe is fun to try in the wintertime when there's a white carpet of newly fallen snow on the ground, and the temperature is below freezing.
-Not only is this flavored snow a novel outdoor treat, but making it offers a fun activity for kids of all ages.
+This easy snow ice cream recipe is fun to try in the wintertime when there's a soft white carpet of snow on the ground, and the temperature is below freezing.
+Not only is this flavored snow a novel outdoor treat, but making it provides a fun activity for kids of all ages.

-Scoop 3 to 4 quarts of freshly fallen, clean snow in a large bowl and rapidly stir in 1 cup of sugar, some vanilla, or other flavoring to taste, and 1 to 2 cups of milk.
-Mix to desired consistency and serve while it's somewhat frozen.
-It takes only a few moments to freeze enough to eat.
-A richer version can be made using 1 cup milk and 1 cup coffee cream.
+1. Scoop 3 to 4 quarts of fresh-fallen, clean snow in a large bowl and rapidly stir in 1 cup of sugar, some vanilla, or other flavoring to taste, and 1 to 2 cups of milk.

-Native Indians were the first to discover this sweet, candy-like treat and they taught the early French settlers how to make it.
-The Algonquin Indians called it and maple sugar sinsibuckwud.
+Indigenous peoples were the first to discover this sweet, candy-like treat and they taught the early French settlers how to make it.
+The Algonquins called it and maple sugar sinsibuckwud.

 Nowadays, this maple candy treat is known as maple syrup on snow, maple taffy, snow taffy, or Jack wax, and in Quebec it's called la tire, which is a French-Canadian term for taffy or pulled toffee.

 Traditional sugar on snow requires maple syrup, which is derived from maple tree sap.
 The sap is harvested from maple trees in the "sugar bush" and taken to the "sugar shack," a rustic building in which the sap is boiled or "sugared off" in a large evaporator tank that can process over 250 gallons of sap in an hour.

 During the labored process, much of the water content is evaporated as steam leaving a concentrated, sweet-tasting maple syrup.
 It can take up to 40 gallons of sap to make just 1 gallon of pure maple syrup!